AIED 2022 General Call for Papers

 - Online and distance learning: massive open online courses; remote learning in k-12 schools; synchronous and asynchronous learning; mobile learning; active learning in virtual settings.

-There are three tracks where you can submit your work: (1) the main track, (2) the industry and innovation track, and (3) the doctoral consortium track.
+There are five tracks where you can submit your work: (1) the main track, (2) the industry and innovation track, (3) the doctoral consortium track, (4) the interactive events/demos track, and (5) the practitioner track.

 The main track is a collection of technical papers.
 For the main track, there are three categories of submissions

-(2) Short paper submission: Short papers are expected to describe novel and interesting results to the overall community at large.
+- Short paper submission: Short papers are expected to describe novel and interesting results to the overall community at large.
 The goal is to give novel but not necessarily mature work a chance to be seen by other researchers and practitioners and to be discussed at the conference.
 Short papers will be presented as short oral talks.
+Papers submitted as the full paper might be accepted as a short paper.

-(3) Extended abstract submission: Extended abstracts describe the early stage of research.
+- Extended abstract submission: Extended abstracts describe the early stage of research.
 The goal is to receive constructive input to further develop research ideas.
 Extended abstract will be presented as posters.
+Papers submitted as the full and short papers might be accepted as an extended abstract.

 All submissions will be reviewed by the program committee to meet rigorous academic standards of publication.
 The review process will be double-blind review process, meaning that both the authors and reviewers will remain anonymous.
 To this end, authors should: (a) eliminate all information that could lead to their identification (names, contact information, affiliations, patents, names of approaches, frameworks, projects and/or systems); (b) cite to your prior work (if needed) in the third person; and (c) eliminate acknowledgments and references to funding sources.
 Papers will be reviewed for relevance, novelty, technical soundness, significance and clarity of presentation.